 Earning Qantas Points on your account balance with the Bankwest Qantas Transaction Account

-The 12 points per month per $100 (actually calculated as 0.4 points per day per $100) in the account is earned in lieu of a competitive interest rate on the account (you earn interest at 0.01% p.a.).
+The 0.3 points per day per $100 in the account is earned in lieu of a competitive interest rate on the account (you earn interest at 0.01% p.a.).
+Points are now only earned on the first $50,000 in the account.

-Depending on how you value Qantas Points, and the rate at which you are taxed on interest earned, this may work out to be a better deal (along with more convenient because you don’t have to shuffle money between accounts manually).
+Depending on how you value Qantas Points, and the rate at which you are taxed on the interest earned, this may work out to be a better deal.
+Qantas Points aren’t taxable, of course.

-Let’s take an example of someone holding a $10,000 balance in their Qantas Transaction Account for a month vs someone earning interest in a hypothetical alternative account at 2% annual interest rate.
+Let’s take an example of someone holding a $10,000 balance in their Qantas Transaction Account for a month, against someone earning interest in a hypothetical alternative account with a 2% annual interest rate.

-In this case, they would earn 12 points per $100 of balance = 1,200 Qantas Points.
+In this case, they would earn 9 points per $100 of balance = 900 Qantas Points.
+We value this at $16.20.
 Alternatively, in our hypothetical savings, they could have earned 1/12 of the 2% annual interest rate, or $16.67 in interest.
 It all depends on how much you value your points as to whether that makes sense for you.

 It’s also worth noting that you’d have to pay your equivalent income tax rate for the current financial year on the interest earned in our example interest-earning account, which would reduce the net amount earned further.

-Another point to make—remember that if you have a mortgage with an offset account, you could be better off parking money in there instead of earning interest in a cash account.
-But we are getting too deep into personal financial strategy here, so the key takeaway: this one is definitely worth doing your own maths on.
+Another point to make – remember that if you have a mortgage with an offset account, you could be better off parking money in there instead of earning interest in a cash account.
+But the key takeaway: this one is definitely worth doing your own maths on, as we can only provide general commentary.

 Summing up: Bankwest Qantas Transaction Account

-The Bankwest Qantas Transaction Account is not an account you would use for all your day-to-day spending on a card if you’re interested in maximising the points you can earn, however, it could be a useful way to earn points for low-value purchases.
+The Bankwest Qantas Transaction Account is not an account you would use for all your day-to-day spending on a card if you’re interested in maximising the points you can earn.
+However, it could be a useful way to earn points for low-value purchases or a small points earner from a product that normally doesn’t accrue any points.

-You’ll need to remember to transfer in at least $2,000/month to avoid the $6 monthly account fee but, given that, the rewards—in terms of points, not interest—are well worth considering.
+You’ll need to remember to transfer in at least $2,000 per month to avoid the $6 monthly account fee but, given that, the rewards, in terms of points, not interest, are well worth considering.

 Bankwest would also like us to include the following disclaimer: